zincxenon/jpjq/README.md

     }
 }
 ```
+You can add custom fields to your Job implementation.
+Serialization is implemented with [Jackson](https://github.com/FasterXML/jackson).

 ### Another configuration parameters
 - `sync()` for synchronous `JobQueue` creation (for tests, or if you have some synchronous tasks, but you don't want to break the base system concept!)